 Decisions on admissions are made by the appointed Programme Chair.

-To obtain the Certificate of Advanced Studies in Gastrointestinal cancer, it will be compulsory that participants will attend all seminars and modules according to the provided timeline.
+To obtain the Certificate of Competence in Gastrointestinal cancer (CAS-GI) programme, it will be compulsory that participants will attend all seminars and modules according to the provided timeline.

 The organisers bear no responsibility for untoward events in relation to the participation in the seminars.
 Participants are advised to take out their own personal and travel insurance coverage.

 - The CAS-GI program is designed for medical doctors (medical oncology, radiation oncology, radiology, nuclear medicine or pathology), but it is equally accessible to graduates in natural sciences, who are engaged in the field of oncology, especially in the field of gastrointestinal cancer.

 - Medical doctors:

 - Master degree from an accredited college or university (e.g. state examination in medicine) in medicine or an equivalent degree at the level of state examination in medicine and have had at least two years residency training in a relevant institution.

 - Natural scientists: